Food as Medicine || Using the Five Flavours of Chinese Medicine

 As you can see, foods have medicinal qualities and can help the body heal.
 This article covers just the beginning of the five flavours, and these five flavours are just one small component of Chinese Medicine Food Therapy!

-The wisdom of Traditional Chinese Medicine goes deep and can impact your overall health in a very profound way.
-If you’d like to learn more and really dive into the specifics of applying all of this information you’ll definitely want to check out the Chinese Medicine Food Therapy Online course.
+The wisdom of Traditional Chinese Medicine runs deep and can profoundly impact your overall health.
+If you’d like to learn more and dive into the specifics of applying all of this information, you’ll want to check out the Chinese Medicine Food Therapy Online course.

 Chinese Medicine for Yoga Online Training